DALLAS, TX * OCTOBER 7-8, 2026

 -

-CJMHC is a national platform to present and get up to date with the most innovative practices to increase the likelihood of successful reentry for returning citizens.
-We attract the most influential, visionary changemakers and criminal justice experts across the nation, who have the knowledge, experience and capabilities to engage and stimulate intellectual dialogue amongst their peers in particular prison reform.
+CJMHC is a national platform to present and get up to date with the most innovative practices to increase the likelihood of successful reentry for justice-impacted individuals.
+We attract the most influential, visionary changemakers and criminal justice experts across the nation, who have the knowledge, experience and capabilities to engage and stimulate intellectual dialogue amongst their peers in particular policy reform and public safety.

 -